 After the final subjugation of the nomadic Indians in the 1880s, U.S. companies began to invest heavily in Mexico's mining industry.
-Foreigners and their Mexican partners reopened many of the abandoned silver, gold and copper mines (called antiguas), using modern techniques to exploit the deeper, poorer lode ores.
-Important copper mining towns such as Cananea grew up along the southern end of the great Arizona copper belt.
+Foreigners and their Mexican partners reopened many of the abandoned silver, gold and copper mines (called antiquas), using modern techniques to exploit the deeper, poorer lode ores.
+Important copper mining towns such as Cananea, Nacozari de García, La Colorada, as well as Minas Piietas grew up along the southern end of the great Arizona copper belt.
 For a while, Cananea, with 20,000 inhabitants, was the largest city in the state.
 The revival of Sonoran mining was short-lived; it was arrested by the outbreak of the Mexican Revolution in 1910.
-Today, only the rich copper mines of Cananea and Nacozari de García still remain functional.
+Today, only the rich copper mines of Cananea and Nacozari still remain highly productive, although new mines have recently opened west of the federal highway (near Querobabi).